cocos/cocos-docs/en/asset/meta.md

   ![add](meta/add.png)

   - Files in the `assets` directory can be added, deleted, changed, on your local **file-system**.
-When the changes are complete, switch to the Creator editor interface, where you can see the process of **Assets** panel refresh.
+When the changes are complete, switch to editor interface of Creator, where you can see the process of **Assets** panel refresh.
 The **Assets** panel is refreshed with each change, as to always show the current state of the resources.

   ![refresh](meta/refresh.png)